SEARCH

 What is inside the kit?

-Support Binti Project
+Support Binti project!

-AfriCraft Social Projects activities can only be carried out in the future without your support and donations.
 As a nonprofit organization (NGO), we have committed ourselves to use all funds and donations only for the realization of our statutory goals.
 We do not strive to maximize profits, but rather to maximize community engagement and youth empowerment, environmental protection and nature conservation, especially for sustainable development.

 For further information please write to us via email at social.projects@africraft.de or the address below.